A voice for

 In traditional medicine around the world, fennel was classified as heating and drying (a gentle version of the hot spices) and was indicated where the body was fighting ‘cold’ conditions.
 Such conditions might include symptoms of heavy mucus production and digestive problems, especially linked with low energies.

-• Into the heart of Fennel
+• Into the heart of fennel

 Fennel’s qualities were understood as usual from the characteristic taste which comes from its essential oils.
 These relax smooth muscle and relieve lower abdominal spasms and bloating in the digestive tract, known as a ‘carminative’ effect.
 Although a ‘heating’ herb, it benefits digestion without aggravating inflammation.